marsdrums/test-tutorial/visual-quality/index.md

 You can notice that the contact shadow looks sharper now.
 About the last attribute, @shadow_eps, this is used to compensate for two kinds of visual artifacts that shadow mapping may produce: shadow acne, and shadow leakage.

-Shadow acne refers to the presence in the scene of uncorrect small shadowed areas.
+Shadow acne is a common artifact that occurs in shadow mapping, creating an unwanted pattern of dark spots or lines on the surfaces of 3D objects.

 ![](./images/visual-quality_055.png)

-Shadow acne is a common artifact that occurs in shadow mapping, creating an unwanted pattern of dark spots or lines on the surfaces of 3D objects.
 This issue happens when the shadow map incorrectly calculates whether a point is in shadow, leading to a speckled or "striped" appearance.
 Shadow acne arises due to precision errors and self-shadowing issues.
 When rendering from the light's point of view, each surface's distance from the light is stored in the shadow map.
 During the scene's final rendering, the distance from the camera's perspective is compared to the shadow map's stored values.
 If the depth values are too close or nearly identical, slight precision errors can cause the surface to be falsely considered in shadow, even when it shouldn't be.
 This leads to shadow acne.
 To solve this issue, a small offset is added to the distance comparison, removing self-shading issues. @shadow_eps controls this arbitrary offset (the small offset is usually referred to as "epsilon").

 Shadow leakage is another common artifact in shadow mapping, where light or shadow unintentionally "leaks" through objects, causing parts of the scene to appear illuminated when they should be in shadow, or vice versa.